ixdat/ixdat/docs/source/diving_deeper/plotter_docs/index.rst

 with ``register_plotter_adapter(plotter_class, method_name, adapter)``.
 The adapter
 receives the plotted data object and a mapping of arguments bound to the original Matplotlib method, then returns a ``PlotSpec``.

+Normal Matplotlib plot calls use the original technique plotter methods.
+``MatplotlibRenderer`` serves code that starts with a ``PlotSpec``, including tests and extension code.
+It draws the common ``PlotSpec`` features and forms a smaller second Matplotlib path.
+Technique-specific axes order, return values, and interactive behavior remain owned by the original plotters.

 The example ``development_scripts/demo_plotly_backend.py`` compares Matplotlib and Plotly for every supported Plotly path.
 It uses repository EC, NMR, and XRD data and